maxmind/mmdbinspect/README.md

 `mmdbinspect` will look up each IP/network in each database specified.
 For each IP/network looked up in a database, the program will select all records for networks which are contained within the looked up IP/network.
 If no records for contained networks are found in the datafile, the program will select the record that is contained by the looked up IP/network.
 If no such records are found, none are selected.

 The program outputs the selected records as a JSON array, with each item in the array corresponding to a single IP/network being looked up in a single DB.
-The `Database` and `Lookup` keys are added to each item to help correlate which set of records resulted from looking up which IP/network in which database.
+The `database` and `requested_lookup` keys are added to each item to help correlate which set of records resulted from looking up which IP/network in which database.

 ## Beta Release